SAP-archive/cloud-workflow-codejam/exercises/01/readme.md

 There are three services that are required:

-- Workflow: the engine and infrastructure that supports workflow in the SAP Cloud Platform
+- Workflow: the engine and infrastructure that supports workflow on the SAP Cloud Platform
 - Portal: for building and managing Fiori Launchpad (and other) sites
 - SAP Web IDE Full-Stack: for developing and deploying your workflow definitions